Does Car Insurance Cover Hail Damage?

 How Much Hail Damage Will My Insurance Cover?

 If you have comprehensive insurance, your insurance company will cover any hail damages above your deductible.
 Suppose your deductible is $500, for example, and it will cost $1500 to repair hail damage to your vehicle.
 In that case, you’ll be required to pay the $500 deductible while your insurance company covers the remaining $1,000.

 There are certain situations where insurance companies have been known to waive the deductible.
 Suppose you repair your glass instead of replacing it, for example.
 In that case, your insurance company might waive the deductible – at least for the glass portion of your comprehensive coverage.

 In any case, your insurance company will send an adjuster to review your claim.
 You might have to visit a repair center to get an estimate.

 Sometimes, your insurance company will pay the repair shop directly.
 In other cases, your insurance company will send you a check for the estimated cost of repairs.
 Some people choose to keep the check and not repair their vehicles.
 There’s nothing wrong with this approach (if you don’t mind having dimples on your car).
 However, if you have a car loan, you might be required to repair the damage.

 If You Live in a Hail-Prone Area, then Consider Getting Comprehensive Coverage

 Do you live in a hail-prone area?
-State Farm recently put together a list of the top 10 states with the most hail damage claims.
+State Farm recently compiled a list of the top 10 states with the most hail damage claims.
 Texas is at the top of the list, which means it had more hail damage claims and more severe hail incidents than any other state.
 South Carolina, surprisingly, is also on the list.

-Overall, hail causes approximately $2.4 billion in damage to State Farm’s policyholders every year.
+Overall, hail causes approximately $2.4 billion in damage to State Farm’s policyholders yearly.